 Disclaimer: I am not a health professional and the listed topics are suggestions and not to be taken in lieu of medical advice

 Depression and finding tips to cope can be tricky.
 Many people with lived or living experience of hepatitis C have also experienced effects on their mental health.
-Depression and anxiety are difficult to talk about and while mental illness is becoming more accepted, there is a long way till that belief is uniform.
-While it is normal to have brief periods of feeling depressed or anxious due to an event, experience, or emotion.
-When those feelings linger for longer than usual you may consider talking with a health professional you trust.
+Depression and anxiety are difficult to talk about and while mental illness is becoming more accepted, there is a long way until that belief is uniform.
+While it is normal to have brief periods of feeling depressed or anxious due to an event, experience, or emotion, if those feelings linger for longer than usual you may consider talking with a health professional you trust.

 When the mess and garbage is overwhelming